Table of Contents

 When Will the First MI Poker Sites Launch?

 It is unknown at this point when the first MI poker sites will go live.
 The Gaming Control Board has a lot on its plate now between online poker, casino games and sports all being approved at once.

 As we’ve seen in other states, the focus tends to start with sports betting before moving on to casino games and finally online poker.
-With that being said, we may see the first MI poker sites launch by the end of 2020.
+With that being said, we may see the first MI poker sites launch in 2021.

 Michigan poker laws dictate that in-person poker may only be played at authorized casinos and charitable poker rooms that hold a Millionaire Party license.
 Home poker games are illegal and online poker is still a work in progress as the MGCB prepares regulations and licensing standards for online poker sites.